AbhishekGhosh/Drop-Caps/README.md

-Drop-Caps
+Drop Caps
 =========

-Drop Caps jQuery Plugin
+Drop Caps is a jQuery plugin to add drop caps effect to initial capital letters.